koto333/STAT632_ProjectEV/README.md

 * `Subtitle`

     This column contanins information about the type of electic electric vehicle as well as the kWh of the battery.
-The kWh gives information about the battery capacity of the car.
+The kWh part of the column gives information about the battery capacity of the car.

 * `Acceleration`

+    This is the amount of time it takes the car to get to a speed of 100 km/h from 0 km/h.

 * `TopSpeed`

+    This is the maximum speed the vehicle can travel.

 * `Range`

+    This is the maximum distance the car can travel on a full charge.

 * `Efficiency`